 Not all side effects for amlodipine / valsartan may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to amlodipine / valsartan: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking amlodipine / valsartan:More common
+You should check with your doctor immediately if any of these side effects occur when taking amlodipine / valsartan:More common

 - Bloating or swelling of the face, arms, hands, lower legs, or feet